-Storing the dirty nappies isn’t that big a deal.
-I line my nappy bucket with the net bag and place the nappies in there.
+Lots of people are worried about having a smelly nappy bin sitting in their home, but I found that storing dirty nappies wasn’t that big a deal.
+I lined my nappy bucket with the net bag and placed the nappies in there.
 When it’s time to wash all you have to do is lift out the net bag and put it straight into the machine – so you don’t even have to touch the nappies!

 Washing Reusable Nappies